haasn/mpvhq-old/DOCS/man/vo.rst

             The size of the texture, in pixels. vec2 sub
-            The subsampling ratio for that plane (eg. (2,2) for 4:2:0 content).
+            The subsampling ratio for that plane (eg. (2,2) for 4:2:0 content). float cmax
+            The correlated maximum color value for that plane.

         For example, a shader that inverts the colors could look like this::